 Milos Bucket List: Amazing Places to Visit in Milos, Greece

-Located west of the popular Santorini, Milos is one of the most popular travel destinations in Greece.
+Located west of the famous Santorini, Milos is one of Greece’s most popular travel destinations.
 This volcanic island is historically known for being the center of Christianity and currently for its big natural bay and plenty of geology.
-In terms of natural beauty, Milos has some of the most stunning landscapes thanks to its geology and beautiful beaches.
+Milos has some of the most stunning landscapes thanks to its geology and beautiful beaches in terms of natural beauty.

 Here’s our list of 15 Best Things to Do and see in Milos Island, Greece

 Stroll around Plaka

 With its unique location atop a hill more than 200 meters above sea level, Plaka is as scenic as it gets.
 One of the best things to do in Milos is walking around its capital and taking pictures of the beautiful landscape.

 Synonymous with most cities in Greece, Plaka also has small cobblestone streets crisscrossing traditional houses and numerous churches.